 Crossing the Circle

-However, this doesn’t at all mean you should stick to one side of the circle.
+However, this doesn’t at all mean you should stick to one side of the Circle of Fifths.
 Sometimes, you don’t want an easy, pleasant sound.
-Try experimenting with creating tension and dissonant progressions by leaping across the circle.
+Try experimenting with creating tension and dissonant chord progressions by leaping across the circle.

 Using combinations of more distant chords tends to produce a more pronounced musical shift.
 There are parts in the song where this can be exploited for impact, such as in the bridge.
 You can use these principles to create innovative chord progressions that reflect the emotion in your lyrics.